SOLVE-NITK/vlab-phase4-mechanical/thermodynamics/exp-compressibility-chart/round-template/experiment/procedure.md

 ![alt text](images/5.png)<br>

-5. The gas used, the values of four properties as well as which quantity is to be found, is displayed in the ‘VARIABLES’ panel..<br>
+5. The gas used, the values of four properties as well as which quantity is to be found, is displayed in the ‘VARIABLES’ panel.<br>
-The various symbols and the formulae involved in the experiment are displayed in the control panel when the cursor hovers over ‘Symbols’ and ‘Formulae’ respectively.

 ![alt text](images/6.png)<br>